 Volume of convertible bond represent of the business trading amount, which can also show the investors’ attitude and the resilience of the market.
 For example, if the Volume or trading amount of convertible bond is significantly higher than ever before, more and more investors would like to devote themselves into this “Casino”, with the help of trading liquidity, market can have more power to rise.

-(figure 1.1.1)
+(figure one)

-(figure 1.1.2 Seasonal)
+(figure two)

-(figure 1.1.3 year)
+(figure three)

 From the graph of Volume we can see that the Volume of convertible market encountered its first peak (in January 2015), and at that time the stock market was one crazy bull market, however it decrease significantly after that peak one.
 After that, Volume fluctuated between 0 to10,000 until March 2020, Chinese spring festival ended with Covid-19 and Chinese economy just became the survivor of this crisis.
 More and more capital was injected into Stock market and Convertible market in order, after that, the increasingly severe international situation have the upper hand following and the Volume decreased till now.